Former Ecuador VP asks for asylum in Mexico -lawyer | Law-Order

 Former Ecuador VP asks for asylum in Mexico -lawyer

-The attorney general's office had asked Glas to meet with them about a case involving public funds collected to aid the reconstruction of coastal Manabi province after an earthquake in 2016.
-"There has been a political persecution since 2017 which has scaled up recently by the attorney general, who arbitrarily is trying to process and detain Jorge Glas, who is innocent," lawyer Eduardo Franco Loor told Reuters by phone, confirming that Glas requested asylum on Wednesday.
+The attorney general's office had asked Glas to meet with them about a case involving public funds collected to aid the reconstruction of coastal Manabi province after a 2016 earthquake.
+"There has been a political persecution since 2017 which has been scaled up recently by the attorney general, who arbitrarily is trying to process and detain Jorge Glas, who is innocent," lawyer Eduardo Franco Loor told Reuters by phone, confirming Glas requested asylum on Wednesday.
 "There is tremendous political hatred."

+The Mexican government did not immediately respond to a request for comment.
+Ecuador's foreign ministry said in a statement it has given documentation of Glas' legal status to Mexico.

 He was given a separate eight-year prison sentence in 2020, as was Correa, for using money from contractors to finance campaigns for Correa's political movement.
 Glas has been jailed and freed repeatedly - he was last released in November 2022 after completing five years of his sentences.

 Though he can move freely within Ecuador, he cannot leave the country during the remainder of his sentences.
-Though the legislature on Thursday declined to authorize a trial over the Manabi case, the attorney general's office said in a statement it was insisting on charging him.
+The legislature on Thursday declined to authorize a trial over the Manabi case, but the attorney general's office said in a statement it was insisting on charging Glas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)